judygab/typescript-todo/README.md

 # TypeScript Tutorial

 Get quickly started with TypeScript by building a Todo App.
-This project is built using [TypeScript and React by running](https://create-react-app.dev/docs/adding-typescript/)
+This project is built using [TypeScript and React](https://create-react-app.dev/docs/adding-typescript/)

 ![App Image](./public/app-image.png)